zuleta13/practice-git-github/GROUP.md

 #### Add modifications here from branch Rodri
 1. My first commit from branch Rodri.
 2. My second commit from branch Rodri.

+#### Exercise final notes
++ when fetching a branch from another repository this is the command: git fetch repository-address branch-name
+example: git fetch https://--------.git main
++ once you fetched the branch, it is available to checkout in FETCH_HEAD: git checkout FETCH_HEAD
++ after checking it out, if you want to merge your branch with that one: git merge FETCH_HEAD